mfrankz/BNE_Publication/README.md

   legend.key.width = unit(1, "cm"))
   ```

 2. We will now inspect alpha diversity, a measure of within-sample richness/abundance.
+Alpha diversity was calculated using the Shannon Index.
 ```
 #extract alpha diversity values into a dataframe
 library(plotrix)